 Every outdoor enthusiast will agree: the more functions a piece of equipment has, the more practical and valuable it is on the way.
 A Multi tool is the best example.
 In a small tool, often no larger than a regular knife, there are a variety of functions.
 Thus the small practical helpers are worth gold for outdoor use and soon you won't want to leave behind your Multi tool.

 What different Multi tools are there?

 Multi tools are ten a penny.
 Which one is the right one for you, depends as always on the intended purpose.
 Those planning a trekking trip look for other functions than a cyclist, and the mountaineer has very different demands on its multifunction tool than other outdoor enthusiasts.
 One of the most original Multi tools is certainly the classic Swiss army knife, even if one would not straight away sort this pocket knife into this category.
-This even though the small red knifes with the Swiss emblem are filled with additional functions which can range, depending on design, from a toothpick to a pruning saw.
+This even though the small a-text--red knifes with the Swiss emblem are filled with additional functions which can range, depending on design, from a toothpick to a pruning saw.
 They are thus significantly more like a Multi tool than a pure knife.
 Multi tools in the strict sense often have a folding function, which allows for the installation of a pair of pliers.
 Furthermore, most Multi tools have various screwdriver or Allen key functions.
 Multi tools for cyclists usually have a tire lever and a device for riveting the bicycle chain.
 They are thus quickly a knight in shining armor in the event of a breakdown, since you won't necessarily have a bicycle workshop nearby when on tour.